How to Lose Those Last Few Pounds

 The beginning of a weight-loss program is pretty straightforward.
 If you eat less and exercise more, you tend to drop pounds at a fairly consistent clip.

 But then something counterintuitive happens.
-Your body composition — ratio of muscle to fat tissue — changes, further increasing your metabolism.
+Your body composition — the ratio of muscle to fat tissue — changes, further increasing your metabolism.

 And yet, your weight loss slows.
 What’s up with that?